The Isle of Skye

-9 Facts about the Isle of Skye &
+9 Must-See Locations on the Isle of Skye & 9 Interesting Facts

 Visit to Neist point and Lighthouse on the Western side of the Isle of Skye, not far from Dunvegan Castle.
 Travelled to on an Adventure tour starting in Edinburgh with Scottish Tour Operator, Experience Scotland's Wild

-A beautiful Walk out to Neist Point and Lighthouse on the Isle of Skye during a tour of Scotland
+Neist Point and Lighthouse on the Isle of Skye

 A view of Dunvegan Castle on the Isle of Skye from the Sea.
 Dunvegan owned by the MacLeod Clan from Skye, visited during a 3 day isle of Skye & Highlands of Scotland adventure tour with Scottish Tour Operator, Experience Scotland's Wild